NLnetLabs/cascade/doc/manual/source/intro.rst

 This is called a DS record.

 To do this, the operator of a child zone (such as example.com) generates a KSK and then calculates a hash over it.
-This digest is then given to the parent zone (in this case .com).
+This hash (aka digest) is then given to the parent zone (in this case .com).
 The parent zone publishes this digest as a DS record within its own zone file and signs it with its own Key Signing Key.
 This DS record effectively acts as a secure pointer to the child zone's KSK.